Brown Goshawk

 Key Features

-- Rounded tail tip (when folded)
+- Rounded tail tip (especially when fanned)

 When You’ll See Them